okhlybov/cmakeworks/program/README.md

     - Language-agnostic optimizing & debugging GCC compilation options `GNU_*_FLAGS`

-These are likely to be left as is until a need arises.
+These are likely to be left as is until a real need arises.

-Finally there is a CMake code in the `cmake/CMakeWorks.cmake` which handles all the logic driving the project.
-Although this code can be modified as well, it is considered a very advanced topic and as such it is most likey to be left untouched.
+Finally there is a CMake code in the `cmake/CMakeWorks.cmake` file which handles all the logic driving the project.
+Although this code can be modified as well, it is considered a very advanced topic and as such it is most likey to be left untouched for a reason.